dorota-alina/findNeedles-method/index.md

     for (String word : words) {
 ```

-## Sequence the input

-Provide `haystack` as the 1st parameter and `needles` as the 2nd one for ease of use and reduced memory allocation.

 ## Name the function

 Replace the abstract (figurative) function name with an informative (speaking) name, for example